 - Jerrycan and gas-powered consumption can be attributed to departments or cost centers.

-- Because the disc is permanently fastened to the jerrycan or gas-powered tool, the equipment must physically be present thereby reducing the possibility of fraud.
+- Because the RFID disc is permanently fastened to the jerrycan or gas-powered tool, the equipment must be physically present, thereby reducing the possibility of fraud.

-- No keypad entry makes refueling quick and easy—system users love it.
+- No keypad entry makes refuelling quick and easy—system users love it.

-- Increased accountability tends to keeps employees honest and managers happy.
+- Increased accountability tends to keep employees honest and managers happy.

 A jerrycan by itself does not represent a big volume of fuel.
-But combine enough of them with a lack of tracking and management, and those little jerrycans turn into a big problem.
-Luckily there is a solution beyond what the run of the mill fuel management system has to offer.
-SM2-FUEL fulfills the promise of end-to-end fuel management with an inexpensive and easy to implement solution.
+But combine enough of them with a lack of tracking and management, and those little jerrycans become a big problem.
+Luckily there is a solution beyond what the run-of-the-mill fuel management system offers.
+SM2-FUEL fulfils the promise of end-to-end fuel inventory management with an inexpensive, easy-to-implement solution.